The Flying Fool (1929 film): Cast

+Music

+The theme song for the film was entitled "If I Had My Way Music" which was composed by George Green and George Waggner.
+It is sung by Marie Prevost in the film.
+Also featured on the soundtrack is the sound "I'm That Way About Baby (And She's That Way About Me)" by George Green and George Waggner.
+This second song is sung by The Biltmore Trio in the film.

 Production

 According to her journal entry for 1929, aviatrix Pancho Barnes flew in The Flying Fool.
 Noted stunt pilot Frank Clarke along with his friends, Leon Nomis, Roy Wilson and Dick Rinaldi, also flew in the film.

 The shooting locale was the Metropolitan Airport in Los Angeles where two Travel Air 4000 aircraft (one painted white with "The Flying Fool" on its fuselage) were flown.

 Reception

 Aviation film historian Stephen Pendo, in Aviation in the Cinema (1985) noted The Flying Fool was an "all dialogue" (another catch phrase for a sound film or "talkie".
 He also wrote, "noted cameraman Arthur Miller lensed the film."

 Aviation film historian James Farmer in Celluloid Wings: The Impact of Movies on Aviation (1984) considered The Flying Fool, an example of a film that benefitted from "... excellent aerial sequences."